roywasker/OOP_EX2/README.md

 Tests class - There are several tests that we added to check the integrity of the ThreadPool and the priority queue.
 <br><br><br>
-In this project, we use Adapter design pattern to convert a runnable object(only an object of this type can be inserted into the ThreadPool) into a Task object that we created.
+In this project, we use Adapter design pattern to convert a runnable object into a Task object (only an object of this type can be inserted into the ThreadPool) that we created.

 Adapter allows two incomparable classes to work together.
 <br><br><br>